-Students can choose from among several specialized courses in fulfilling their elective category, or opt to concentrate in Business Strategy, Finance, Marketing, or Human Resources.
+Students can choose from among several specialized courses in fulfilling their elective category.
 These concentrations are structured to cover the knowledge and skills central to establishing competencies in the area most critical and interesting to the student.
-For those students who do not want an area of concentration they may choose from a wide number of traditional MBA elective and/or may elect to take graduate courses found in other graduate programs.
-For example, the student can complete their nine credit hours requirement by choosing from a vast array of complementary graduate courses in areas such as Health Services, Community Psychology, or Education, etc. Taking electives outside of department offering must however be first approved by the Program Director or your Advisor.
+For those students who do not want an area of concentration they may choose from a wide number of traditional MBA electives and/or may elect to take graduate courses found in other graduate programs.
+For example, the student can complete their nine credit hours requirement by choosing from a vast array of complementary graduate courses in areas such as Health Services, Community Psychology, or Education.
+Students will have a particular advisor to discuss individual career goals.